Rembrandt: Insolvency

 In November 1655, amid a year overshadowed by plague and the drafting of wills, Rembrandt's 14-year-old son Titus took a significant step by drafting a will that designated his father as the sole heir, effectively sidelining his mother's family.
 In December Rembrandt orchestrated a sale of his paintings, yet the earnings failed to meet expectations.
 This tumultuous period deeply impacted the art industry, prompting Rembrandt to seek a high court arrangement known as cessio bonorum.
-Despite the financial difficulties, Rembrandt's bankruptcy was not forced.
+Despite his financial difficulties, Rembrandt's bankruptcy was not forced.
 In July 1656, he declared his insolvency, taking stock and willingly surrendered his assets.
 Notably, he had already transferred the house to his son.
 Both the authorities and his creditors showed leniency, granting him ample time to settle his debts.
 Jacob J. Hinlopen allegedly played a role.

-In November 1657 another auction was held to sell his paintings, as well as a substantial number of etching plates and drawings, some of the latter by famous artists including Raphael, Mantegna and Giorgione.
+In November 1657 another auction was held to sell his paintings, as well as a substantial number of etching plates and drawings, some of the latter by famous artists, including Raphael, Mantegna and Giorgione.
 (Note: Jan van de Capelle bought 500 of the drawings/prints by Lucas van Leyden, Hercules Seghers and Goltzius among others.)
 Remarkably, Rembrandt was permitted to retain his tools as a means of generating income.
 Rembrandt lost the guardianship of his son and thus control over his actions.
 A new guardian, Louis Crayers, claimed the house in settlement of Titus's debt.

-The sale list comprising 363 items offers insight into Rembrandt's diverse collections, which encompassed Old Master paintings, drawings, busts of Roman emperors, statues of Greek philosophers, books (a bible), two globes, bonnets, armor, and various objects from Asia (porcelain), as well as a collections of natural history specimens (two lion skins, a bird-of-paradise, corals and minerals).
-Unfortunately, the prices realized in the sale were disappointing.
+The sale list comprising 363 items offers insight into Rembrandt's diverse collections, which encompassed Old Master paintings, drawings, busts of Roman emperors, statues of Greek philosophers, books (including a bible), two globes, bonnets, armour, and various objects from Asia (porcelain), as well as a collections of natural history specimens (two lion skins, a bird-of-paradise, corals and minerals).
+However, the sale prices were disappointing.